PayString/rfcs/src/spec/payid-protocol.md

     }

       * accountNumber: The value of `accountNumber` contains the fiat bank account number.
-      * routingNumber: The value of `routingNumber` is is the routing number used by some fiat payment networks.
+      * routingNumber: The value of `routingNumber` is the routing number used by some fiat payment networks.

 ### memo
    The `memo` string may specify additional metadata corresponding to a payment.